Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsubsection{Tuning multiple homogeneous PTMs}

-To compare the proposed B-Tuning against existing methods (knowledge distillation and Zoo-tuning), we follow the experimental setup of Zoo-tuning~\citep{shu_zoo-tuning:_2021} to use five homogeneous pre-trained models.
+We use five homogeneous pre-trained models following the experimental setup of Zoo-tuning~\citep{shu_zoo-tuning:_2021}.
 They are ResNet-50 models trained by different pre-training tasks: (1) Supervised pre-trained on ImageNet~\citep{he_deep_2016}; (2) Unsupervised pre-trained by MoCo~\citep{he_momentum_2020}; (3) MaskRCNN model~\citep{he_mask_2017}; (4) DeepLab V3~\citep{chen_rethinking_2017}; (5) KeyPoint detection model pre-trained on COCO~\citep{lin_microsoft_2014}.
-These five pre-trained models make up the PTM hub.
 The dataset we use is Aircraft~\citep{maji_fine-grained_2013}, the first dataset (alphabetically) in Section~\ref{sec:supervised_classification}.
+The target model is ResNet-50 pre-trained in ImageNet, following the setting of \citet{shu_zoo-tuning:_2021}.

-Following the experimental setup of \citet{shu_zoo-tuning:_2021}, all the five PTMs are used as the teacher models, and three methods on multiple PTM tuning are reported in the first row of Table~\ref{tab:multiple_ptm_tuning}.
-Zoo-tuning performs better than vanilla knowledge distillation, and the proposed B-Tuning even surpasses Zoo-tuning, setting a new state-of-the-art result for multiple PTMs tuning.
+\emph{To demonstrate the effectiveness of B-Tuning,} we use all five PTMs as the teacher models, and report the performance of three methods (B-Tuning, knowledge distillation, and Zoo-tuning) on multiple PTM tuning in the first row of Table~\ref{tab:multiple_ptm_tuning}.
+Zoo-tuning performs better than vanilla knowledge distillation, but the new B-Tuning method surpasses Zoo-tuning, setting a new state-of-the-art benchmark for multiple PTM tuning.

-\citet{shu_zoo-tuning:_2021} used all five PTMs to tune the target pre-trained model, because they do not know how to select PTMs.
-An important contribution of this paper is to rank PTMs by a transferability metric (LogME) so that potentially best models can be selected.
-Therefore we use LogME to rank the five PTMs, selecting the top-3 PTMs as the teacher models in the subsequent tuning.
+\emph{To demonstrate the effectiveness of LogME selection in multiple PTM tuning,} we rank five PTMs by LogME, and select the top-$K$ PTMs as the teacher models in the subsequent tuning. \citet{shu_zoo-tuning:_2021} used all five PTMs to tune the target PTM, since they do not investigate how to select PTMs.
+To sufficiently test the effect of selection, we choose $K = \arg \max_{3 \le K \le 5} (_K^5) = 3$, so that there are many possible selections and later we can explore how optimal LogME selection is.
 The results are in the second row of Table~\ref{tab:multiple_ptm_tuning}.
-Surprisingly, selecting top-3 PTMs brings a significant performance improvement, demonstrating the effectiveness of our \emph{new paradigm of ``ranking and tuning pre-trained models''}.
+Surprisingly, selecting top-3 PTMs brings a significant performance improvement, demonstrating the effectiveness of the \emph{``ranking and tuning pre-trained models''} paradigm.

-To demonstrate the effectiveness of multiple PTMs transfer, we conduct the Fine-tune with Knowledge Distillation experiments.
-That is, we fine-tune ResNet-50 supervisedly on Aircraft dataset, in addition to vanilla distillation loss in the feature space with 3 teachers picked up from the homogeneous PTMs zoo, which assists the model to learn abundant knowledge from different vision domains while fine-tuned supervisedly.
-To evaluate the effectiveness of LogME in multiple PTMs selection, we compare the top-3 models selected by LogME as teachers against trying out all teacher models combination from the zoo, the top-1 test accuracies are presented in Figure~\ref{fig:homo}.
-As the baseline, we also show the result of single ResNet-50 obtained by the Pre-training $\to$ Fine-tuning paradigm.